snowmang1/snow_blog/content/posts/sxeme-Introduction.md

     </p>
     <!-- compiler structure -->
     <p>
-    The implantation will be a standard compiler implantation scanner -> parser -> IR -> LLVM.
+    This will be a standard compiler implantation scanner -> parser -> IR -> LLVM.
 My focus on this project will be Rust-like *Errors*.
 The Errors given by this compiler take inspiration from Rust, they will in theory give critical debug info such as: line #, error msg, column #, example of correct code.
 The speed will come from my IR implementations.
 Paired with LLVMs natural speed,